 BLUE MOUNTAINS UPLAND SWAMPS

-The Institute has established a research project to investigate the ecological importance and water storage functions of the Blue Mountains Upland Swamps, which are listed as a vulnerable ecological community under the NSW Threatened Species Conservation Act.
+The Institute established a research project to investigate the ecological importance and water storage functions of the Blue Mountains Upland Swamps, which are listed as a vulnerable ecological community under the NSW Threatened Species Conservation Act.

 Evidence from our Managing for Ecosystem Change in the GBMWHA research project, funded by an Australian Research Council (ARC) Linkage grant, documents how these swamps could be severely impacted by climate change, urban development and mining.

-This project is developing a monitoring system for the Upland Swamps of the GWMWHA, whose water retention and ecological function is being impacted by climate change, urban development and mining.
+This project developed a monitoring system for the Upland Swamps of the GWMWHA, whose water retention and ecological function is being impacted by climate change, urban development and mining.
 It will provide an early warning system to support remediation and develop an adaptive management strategy for their conservation by land management agencies.

-UPDATE: OCTOBER 2020
+OCTOBER 2020

 The team at UTS, led by Peter Dupen, are developing a decision support tool to manage the monitoring data to provide information to land managers on changes in swamp function, which in turn will help inform remediation and restoration activities.